ppone/docs/guides/subscription-billing.md

 #### Calendar Billing

 Another option to Anniversary Billing is *Calendar Billing, *which renews subscriptions on a specific day of the month chosen, instead of the start date.
-Calendar billing also has the ability, on the first invoice, to prorate partial months.
+Calendar billing also has the ability, on the first invoice, to prorate partial months*.

 For example, let's consider a scenario where your customer purchased a monthly subscription on the 9th with calendar billing set to the 1st of the month.
 The first bill would be prorated for the time remaining until the next 1st of the month.
 Future bills will be generated on the 1st of the month for the full amount.